Winans family: Carvin Winans

-Carvin was a member of the Winans with his brothers.
-During his first five years with the Winans, Carvin not only wrote for the project but had begun producing some of their albums.
+Carvin is a member of the Winans with his brothers.
+During his first five years with the Winans, Carvin wrote for the project and began producing some of their albums.
 In 1987, as part of the Winans, he was a backing vocalist on Michael Jackson's Bad.
-Carvin now resides in Canada where he won Family Feud Canada.

 In 2002, Carvin performed on a sold out world tour with the Winans family in front of millions of fans which closed out in Detroit at the Fox Theatre.
-In October 2007 he was inducted in the Gospel Music Hall of Fame in Nashville Tennessee along with his brothers.
-On June 18, 2008 Carvin received the President's Merit Award from the Recording Academy in recognition of his extraordinary gifts as a passionate singer, performer, expressive communicator, and pioneer of contemporary gospel music.
-He has 5 Grammy's and 3 Gold Records, several NAACP Awards and Soul Train Awards after 30 years in the business with minimal success.
+In October 2007 he was inducted in the Gospel Music Hall of Fame in Nashville Tennessee, along with his brothers.
+In June 2008, Carvin received the President's Merit Award from the Recording Academy in recognition of his extraordinary gifts as a passionate singer, performer, expressive communicator, and pioneer of contemporary gospel music.

+He has 5 Grammy's and 3 Gold Records, several NAACP Awards and Soul Train Awards after 45 years in the business.
 He worked with such greats as Michael Jackson, Stevie Wonder, Quincy Jones, Whitney Houston, Peabo Bryson, Kenny Loggins, Brian McKnight, Michael McDonald and Anita Baker, just to name a few.
-In 2019, he released his first solo debut album In The Softest Way which featured album production himself alongside Jimmy Jam and Terry Lewis.
-Album singles: "Once In A Lifetime", "A Little Love", and "Misunderstood".
-Carvin now lives in Canada where he won Family Feud Canada.
+In 2019, he released his first solo debut album In The Softest Way, which featured production himself alongside Jimmy Jam and Terry Lewis.
+Album singles include "Once In A Lifetime", "A Little Love", and "Misunderstood".
+His 2nd studio album-Cool Gospel was released on June 27, 2025 via Blackground Records 2.0 with the lead single "God's Still Working On Me" which later became his 1st solo No. 1 Gospel hit record on Billboard Gospel Airplay Charts.

 Marvin Winans

 Marvin Winans has focused on work as the pastor of Perfecting Church in Detroit, where he continues to record albums with the church's choir, under the name Marvin Winans and the Perfected Praise Choir.
 Marvin, along with Delores ("Mom") and nephew Alvin Love III (sister CeCe's son), signed to CeCe's record label PureSprings Gospel.
 PureSprings Gospel released Marvin's album Alone But Not Alone in September 2007.
-He has also founded the Marvin L. Winans Academy of Performing Arts, which opened in 1997.
+He founded the Marvin L. Winans Academy of Performing Arts, which opened in 1997.